mdibaiee/mahdi.blog/_posts/2021-10-29-inherent-subjectivity.md

 So I enter this course with this mindset: we can objectively analyse the world around us using probability and statistics (mathematics), but we are limited by our cognitive biases, so I want to learn about these cognitive biases: where do they come from, how can they be resisted to allow us to act more rationally and so on.
 These questions would mainly fall under the umbrella of psychology...

 However...
 I found myself to be more and more interested in the philosophy side of this course than the psychology side, hell I even started to not like the psychology side anymore, but fall in love with the philosophy.
 This is where I found the opposite of what I had come for: an alternative definition of objectivity, and an inherent subjectivity of some things.
+This is mainly inspired by Thomas Nagel's What Is It Like To Be A Bat {% cite nagel1974like %}.

-What is Objectivity anyway?
+What is Objectivity Anyway?
 ---------------------------

 This is probably the main question here.
 What is objectivity?
 I don't think dictionary definitions are particularly authoritative when it comes to philosophy discussions, but I found this dictionary definition interesting to open the topic with: